 2. Exhale, draw the belly back and your thigh muscles upwards, soften your knees slightly and fold forward into Uttanasana.

-3. Inhale and lengthen the spine into Extended forward fold (Ardha Uttansana), still drawing the belly in and up to protect the lower back.
-You can place your hands on the shins or fingertips on the floor in front of you.
+3. Inhale, lengthen the spine into Extended forward fold (Ardha Uttansana) and draw the belly in and up to support your lower back.
+You can place your hands on your shins or fingertips on the floor in front of you.

 4. Exhale, bend the knees and step the right leg back into a High lunge.
-Firm the top of the right thigh up, draw the left hip slightly back and keep the spine long.
+Draw the top of your right thigh up, the left hip slightly back and keep the spine long.

 5. Inhale, plant the palms and step the left leg back to join the right in High plank.
-Press strongly into the hands, firm the front of the body into the back of the body and keep the neck in line with the spine.
+Press into the hands, draw the front of the body into the back of the body and keep the neck in line with the spine.

 6. Exhale, lowering halfway down to the floor and come into Four-Limbed Staff pose (Chaturanga Dandasana).

 7. Inhale and roll forward and upwards into Upward Facing Dog (Urdhva Mukha Svanasana).
-Press the hands into the floor, shine your heart up and out and roll the shoulders down the back.
+Press the hands into the floor, broaden your collar bones and roll the shoulders down the back.

-Alternatively – keep the elbows bent and come into Cobra pose, drawing the hands energetically back towards the waist and lift the chest forwards and upwards.
-In both versions – Upward Facing Dog and Cobra – try to keep the back of the neck long.
+Alternatively – keep your elbows bent and come into Cobra pose.
+Draw your hands energetically back towards the waist and lift the chest forwards and upwards.
+In both versions (Upward Facing Dog and Cobra) try to keep the back of your neck long.

 8. Exhale, draw the belly in and up and press back into Downward Dog (Adho Mukha Svanasana).
-Ground your hands and feet into the floor, press the tops of the thighs back and extend the whole spine.
+Press your hands and feet into the floor, press the tops of the thighs back and extend the spine.
 Take three long, deep breaths…

-9. Inhale and step the right foot forward to your right thumb, returning to a High lunge.
+9. Inhale and step your right foot forward to your right thumb, returning to a High lunge.

 10. Exhale, step the left foot forward to join the right and come into Standing Forward Fold (Uttanasana).

-11. Inhale, ground through the feet, soften the knees a little, firm the belly and sweep the arms out and up, returning to Urdhva Hastasana.
+11. Inhale, soften your knees a little and draw your belly slightly in and up.
+Sweep your arms out and up and return return to Urdhva Hastasana.